ChrisLeon84/Simulated-annealing/README.md

 # Simulated-annealing
-The following was the final assignment for a course in computational physics.
+The following was the final assignment for a graduate course in computational physics.

 The task was task was the to find the global minimum of a function via [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing).
 The difficulty was that the function had many local minina The entire code was written from scratch.